kief/infrastructure-as-code.com/_patterns/core-stack/wrapper-stack.md

 published: false
 ---

-A stack definition which is a wrapper that imports a module which contains the core code for the stack.
+A Wrapper Stack is an [infrastructure stack definition](/patterns/core-stack/) whose only purpose is to import a [stack module](/patterns/core-stack/stack-module.html) that contains most of the actual stack code.

 This is usually a variation of the singleton stack, in that you have a definition for each stack instance, although that definition is just a wrapper.